Azuresonance/WSL-find-host-IP/README.md

 Your Linux subsystem might need to find the IP of your Windows host realibly.

 ## What it does
-With WSL, your Windows host can access your Linux subsystem's network services by simply accessing localhost(127.0.0.1).
+With WSL, your Windows host can access your Linux subsystem's network services by simply accessing localhost (`127.0.0.1`).
 However, as of now, this doesn't work the other way around.
 You cannot access your Windows host from within WSL via localhost.

-A common solution is taking advantage of WSL's dynamically generated /etc/resolv.conf file (https://github.com/Microsoft/WSL/issues/1032#issuecomment-535764958).
+A common solution is taking advantage of WSL's dynamically generated `/etc/resolv.conf` file (https://github.com/Microsoft/WSL/issues/1032#issuecomment-535764958).
 Unfortunately, this is a temporary unreliable solution, since your Windows host's IP is dynamic, that IP changes every time you reboot.

 This tutorial helps you set up a domain name (windowshost) for your Windows host, so that you can access it whenever you need to find your Windows host.

 ## How it does it
-This solution automatically detects changes in /etc/resolv.conf, grabs the new IP and writes it into your /etc/hosts file.
+This solution automatically detects changes in `/etc/resolv.conf`, grabs the new IP and writes it into your `/etc/hosts` file.

 ## Step 0: Requirements
 I personally tested it on Windows 10 1909, and WSL2 of Ubuntu 20.04.